Voigtländer Ultron 40mm f/2 SL IIs Review

 The design clues in the Voigtländer SL lenses are derived from the Nikkor lenses of the sixties.
 Every little detail is carefully crafted from the silver metal ring in the middle with the color-coded depth of field indicators to the font chosen for the f-stop indicators.

-The focus ring is ridiculously smooth with a wonderful dampening and a rather long focus throw of 270 degrees.
+The focus ring is ridiculously smooth with a wonderful dampening and a relatively long focus throw of 270 degrees.
 The Voigtländer Ultron 40mm f/2 SL IIs comes in two versions with either the Silvertip or a Black tip.

 Update: February 2024